 In 2023, 75% of businesses will increase their technology budgets.
 60% of marketers will invest in new software, and 56% will update their data infrastructure.
 To succeed, marketing campaigns need to be highly strategic, technology-empowered, and operationalized across all marketing functions.

-To help marketers unify their technology and activation strategies, Inverta and PathFactory have launched a partnership to help marketers create personalized, engaging, and conversion-focused experiences across their content, martech, and strategy.
+To help marketers unify their technology and activation strategies, Inverta and PathFactory have partnered up.
+This collaboration will enable marketers to develop customized, captivating, and conversion-oriented experiences across their content, martech, and strategy.

 Let’s break down the challenges marketers face, how Inverta’s partnership with PathFactory addresses those problems, and the benefits of applying both Inverta and PathFactory in a B2B marketing organization.